Do you need a work permit?

 - get a work permit.

 This means you may also need a visitor visa.

-- A work permit is not an immigration document.
-It does not allow you to live in Canada permanently.
-To live in Canada permanently, you must qualify under an immigration category, such as a skilled worker.
-Learn more about immigrating to Canada.
+- A work permit does not let you live in Canada permanently.
+To do so, you must qualify under an immigration category as a permanent resident.

 - Live–in caregivers who meet certain requirements can apply to stay in Canada permanently.

 - Your spouse or common-law partner and your dependent children may apply to come to Canada with you.